Wavelet-Space Representations for Neural Super-Resolution in Rendering Pipelines: Results

+Bicubic serves as a simple baseline but produces heavily smoothed images that lack high-frequency recovery.
+Real-ESRGAN provides sharper results than Bicubic, but its natural-image prior fails to generalize to rendered frames, often hallucinating textures inconsistent with scene geometry.
+In contrast, rendering-aware approaches (DFASR and our method) leverage G-buffers and BRDF demodulation to achieve sharper and more stable reconstructions.

-Table~\ref{tab:quantitative} shows the results, with the best values highlighted in bold.
-Our best-performing configuration, \textbf{SWT with DB4 wavelet}, achieves the highest PSNR and SSIM, and the lowest LPIPS across most scenes.
-Compared to the ``No Wavelet'' baseline, it improves PSNR by \textbf{1.5 dB} and reduces LPIPS by \textbf{0.022} on average, maintaining stable performance across all content types.
-Although SWT DB4 yields the best quality, it also incurs a higher inference time, which is discussed in Section~\ref{sec:runtime}.
+Table~\ref{tab:quantitative} reports average performance of different wavelet configurations across test scenes.
+Our best-performing variant, \textbf{SWT with DB4 wavelet}, achieves the highest PSNR and SSIM and the lowest LPIPS across scales.
+Compared to the ``No Wavelet'' baseline, it improves PSNR by \textbf{1.5 dB} and reduces LPIPS by \textbf{0.022} on average.
+While SWT DB4 incurs slightly higher runtime cost than DWT variants (see Section~\ref{sec:runtime}), it offers the best overall trade-off between accuracy and efficiency.

 We report Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Learned Perceptual Image Patch Similarity (LPIPS) \cite{LPIPS:2018}.
-PSNR and SSIM are computed in the normalized HDR space using gamma correction and value clipping, while LPIPS uses the AlexNet backbone during training and the VGG backbone for final evaluation.
-For each test scene, we compute metrics for upsampling factors of $2\times$, $3\times$, and $4\times$, and report their averages.
+PSNR and SSIM are computed in normalized HDR space with gamma correction and clipping, while LPIPS is evaluated with AlexNet during training and VGG for final reporting.
+Metrics are averaged across scales of $2\times$, $3\times$, and $4\times$ for each test scene.

-All models are trained end-to-end using a patch size of $432 \times 432$ and a batch size of 8.
-Evaluation is performed on full-resolution frames without cropping.
+All models are trained end-to-end with a patch size of $432 \times 432$ and batch size of 8.
+Evaluations are performed on full-resolution frames to ensure fidelity across the entire image.